ccodreanu/generatore/content/pages/about.md

 Originally I'm from Romania, but lived for a lot of years in Italy.
 Currently I'm living in The Netherlands.

 You can get in touch with me on social media, usually @picofish.

+This site is static and its pages are all hosted on AWS S3.
+The tool behind this site is [Generatore](https://github.com/picofish/generatore). _Generatore_ was born because other Python based site generators are too complicated, overengineered or have a much too rigid layout.